UX143

 Program overview

-Disease Mechanism: A group of inherited bone disorders resulting from a defect in genes that impact bone formation.
+Disease Mechanism: A heterogenous group of congenital bone disorders resulting from a change in a gene that impacts type I collagen.

-Symptoms: Bone fragility, fractures, deformities, pain, short stature, impairment, loss of mobility
+Symptoms: Bone fragility, fractures, low bone mass, skeletal deformity, pain, short stature, decreased independent ambulation

 Treatment Modality: Fully human monoclonal antibody